PIWEEK/tado-skill/README.md

 Interact with tado's api configuring your heating system

 ## About
-Allows to turn on/off the heating system, increase/decrease the temperature some degrees, or a number of degrees (Celsius and fahrenheit)
+Allows to turn on/off the heating system, increase/decrease the temperature some degrees, or a number of degrees (Celsius and Fahrenheit)

 ## Examples
 * "I am leaving home"